sighupio/fury-getting-started/fury-on-eks/README.md

 3. Open the `fury.ovpn` file with any OpenVPN Client.

-4. Connect to the OpenVPN Server via the OpenVPN Client.
+4. Connect to the OpenVPN Server via the chosen OpenVPN Client.

 #### Configure the cluster provisioner